adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 # Sample catalog data ingestion

-This sample data set that emulates the catalog data for a fictional B2B2X Automobile conglomerate called Carvelo.
+This sample data set emulates the catalog data for a fictional B2B2X Automobile conglomerate called Carvelo.
 When ingested, this sample data creates a single base catalog that can be configured and filtered to deliver custom catalogs for different sales channels, locales, and customer segments.

 The sample catalog data ingestion process described here is a prerequisite for completing the [Storefront and Catalog Administrator end-to-end use case](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case) that demonstrates how to create custom catalogs to support sales operations for a complex business organization.

 ## About this repository

 This repository provides the tools to ingest the sample data set into a Commerce Optimizer instance.
-The process uses the Data Ingestion APIs and the [Commerce Optimizer SDK](https://github.com/adobe-commerce/aco-ts-sdk/).
+The process uses the [Commerce Optimizer SDK](https://github.com/adobe-commerce/aco-ts-sdk/) which is based on the [Data Ingestion API](https://developer.adobe.com/commerce/services/optimizer/data-ingestion/).

-Also, you can use this repository to load your own commerce data to create a single base catalog to power any Commerce front end.
+Also, you can use this repository code as the basis for loading your own commerce data to create a single base catalog to power any Commerce front end:

 - Update the metadata, products, price books, and prices data in the [data files](https://github.com/adobe-commerce/aco-sample-catalog-data-ingestion/tree/main/data) with your own commerce data.
 - Run the script to load the sample data.
 - Use the Merchandising GraphQL APIs to retrieve catalog data for your frontend.

-**Important:** After you have uploaded the data, you must create the catalog views and policies from the Commerce Optimizer user interface as described in these instructions.
-Both the catalog data and the catalog views and policies are required to complete the end-to-end use case.

-## What Will We Do?
+## What will you do?

-You will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for our Carvelo Automotive demo dataset.
+You will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for the Carvelo Automotive demo dataset.

 Using our Commerce Optimizer Typescript SDK, we will ingest: